jeszican/pokeapi/my-process.md

     - `/nature/{id}`
     - `/stat/{id}`

     b.
 I now had 3 seperate specs from ChatGPT so I combined them together into     one, added a description, url and made some tweaks, (see file `openapi.yaml`):

 4) Next I generated the api using the following package and command:

     - https://github.com/deepmap/oapi-codegen
     - `oapi-codegen -package client openapi.yaml > client/client.gen.go`

+5) After this I decided to try and create a github action that regenerated my client based on changes and pushed to main. _I don't have experience creating github actions so thought this might be fun._

+6) Now I am going to start on the integration tests, my plan is to:

+    a) Create a go binary that will import the client, and use it.

+    b) Create a github action that will run the go binary and fail/succeed.

+    c) If I have time, I will create some unit tests also.